dictoon/mayaseed/src/docs/src/06_Python_Module_Reference.md

 ####Argument: Boolean:overwrite = True####

 By default Mayaseed will overwrite any images that have the same name as the output file, set this argument to false if you want to cancel image conversion for existing images

+####Argument: Boolean:pass_through=False####

+Set this argument to True if you'd like to skip export of the textures but still return a file path.
+Useful if you want to skip the actual file conversion for non animated textures

 ###Function: ms\_commands.shapeIsExportable(String:node\_name) Returns Boolean###